ExMAG: Learning of Maximally Ancestral Graphs: Graphs and Properties

 \section{Graphs and Properties}

-A DAG is a directed graph \( G = (V, E) \) such that there are no directed cycles.
-That is, there is no sequence of distinct vertices \( v_1, v_2, \dots, v_k \in V \) such that \( (v_i, v_{i+1}) \in E \) for all \( 1 \leq i \leq k-1 \) and \( (v_k, v_1) \in E \).
-Maximal ancestral graphs (MAGs), first introduced by \cite{Richardson2002Ancestral}, provide a framework for modeling distributions through conditional independence (CI) relations.
-Compared with directed acyclic graphs (DAGs), MAGs allow for latent confounders, accommodating data that arise from distributions with more complex independence structures and revealing hidden states in the graphs.
+A Directed Acyclic Graph (DAG) is a directed graph \( \mathcal{G} = (\mathcal{V}, \mathcal{E}) \) such that there are no directed cycles.
+That is, there is no sequence of distinct vertices \( v_1, v_2, \dots, v_k \in \mathcal{V} \) such that \( (v_i, v_{i+1}) \in \mathcal{E} \) for all \( 1 \leq i \leq k-1 \) and \( (v_k, v_1) \in \mathcal{E} \).
+Maximal ancestral graphs (MAGs), introduced by \cite{Richardson2002Ancestral}, provide a framework for modeling distributions through conditional independence relations.
+Compared with DAGs, MAGs allow for latent confounders, accommodating data that arise from distributions with more complex independence structures and revealing hidden states in the graphs.
 While DAGs allow for the efficient computation of maximum likelihood estimates (MLEs) and scoring (e.g., via BIC), these properties are challenging to extend to MAG due to their structural and computational complexity \cite{Hu2020Markov}.